 - In a bowl, whisk together flour, sugar, pudding mix, baking soda, and salt.

-- In a separate bowl, beat eggs and add yogurt, canola oil, vanilla extract, and almond extract.
+- In a separate bowl, beat eggs and add yogurt, oil, vanilla extract, and almond extract.
 Whisk until well combined and creamy.

 - Pour wet ingredients into dry, and stir until combined and smooth.